qms95/nlp-processor/notes.md

 try both.

-Maybe try just switching out the nouns, verbs, adjectives, and adverbs leaving the rest of the sentence structure largely intact after the tr
+Maybe try just switching out the nouns, verbs, adjectives, and adverbs leaving the rest of the sentence structure largely intact after the tree repla